Top Digital Marketing Resources

 Social media is critical for reaching and engaging with shoppers.
 There are numerous platforms though your organization doesn’t need to be active on each one.
 Start with one (or a few) of the popular platforms you can realistically manage and ultimately choose the platforms that your target audiences use.

 For most businesses, Facebook and Instagram are still the core platforms.
-LinkedIn is also a great option, especially if your target audience includes white-collar professionals.
-TikTok has experienced exponential growth in recent years and can be impactful in reaching younger audiences.
+LinkedIn is also a great option, especially for B2B brands.
+TikTok has experienced exponential growth and can be impactful in reaching younger audiences though continues to face long-term uncertainty in the US market.
 Other popular platforms include YouTube, X (formerly Twitter), Snapchat, Pinterest, and Reddit.

 Consider using a management tool such as Buffer or Later to publish content to multiple platforms simultaneously and to schedule your posts in advance.